lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 None of the original team got rich.
 I never heard any of them complain about that.

-Anyway – why do people envy great wealth?
+Anyway – why do people desire great wealth?
 I can't see the attraction
 of [needing a bodyguard](https://www.npr.org/2025/05/23/nx-s1-5408561/kim-kardashian-robbery-trial-verdict-paris) 24/7.
-They need
+The wealthy crave
 [bigger and bigger thrills](https://www.bbc.co.uk/news/articles/c51yp353g0ro) just to stave off boredom: they get
 [blasted into space](https://www.theguardian.com/commentisfree/2025/apr/15/lauren-sanchez-katy-perry-space-blue-origin-female-flight)